jonwinton/ddqb/docs/api.md

 type FilterGroupBuilder interface {
     FilterExpression

-    // AND adds a filter or nested group with AND operator.
+    // And adds a filter or nested group with AND operator.
-    AND(expr FilterExpression) FilterGroupBuilder
+    And(expr FilterExpression) FilterGroupBuilder

-    // OR adds a filter or nested group with OR operator.
+    // Or adds a filter or nested group with OR operator.
-    OR(expr FilterExpression) FilterGroupBuilder
+    Or(expr FilterExpression) FilterGroupBuilder

     // Not negates the entire group (wraps in NOT (...)).
     Not() FilterGroupBuilder